wu-yanfei/DiffSMol/ReadMe.md

 This is the implementation of our DiffSMol model.
 This paper has been accepted by the journal "Nature Machine Intelligence".

+This paper is an extended implementation of our workshop paper published in NeurIPS@GenBio 2023 workshop: https://openreview.net/pdf?id=JWfvMT43pZ

 ### Requirements